Royal Academy Summer Exhibition: History

 In 1768, a group of artists visited King George III and sought his permission to establish a society for Arts and Design.
 They proposed the idea of an annual exhibition and a school design.
 King George III approved of the idea, and the first exhibition, in 1769, included 136 works.
 The name Summer Exhibition dates from 1870.

 Selection process

-Today, around 1,000 works are selected each year from as many as 32,000 entries representing some 16,000 artists.
-Any artist (living, known or unknown) may submit up to two works at a fee of £40 per piece for selection by The Summer Exhibition Selection and Hanging Committee.
-Due to the significant increase in the volume of entries over recent years, the number of entries per artist was reduced to 2 (from 3) and the fee was increased per piece.
-The committee is formed from the Council of Academicians (the governing body of the RA) and is traditionally chaired by the President of the Royal Academy.
-In addition to those works selected by the committee, all 80 Academicians are entitled to have six of their own pieces in the exhibition.

 For the 2006 exhibition, the academy received a statue and a plinth from David Hensel.
 By mistake, the two parts were judged independently, resulting in the statue being rejected and the plinth put on display.
 Some artists apply repeatedly before being selected: in 2024 Alison Aye's accepted piece Shifting to the Moon was her 31st submission.